Paraguay expedition: Fort Itapirú fires on USS Water Witch

 At about 1:20 pm the fort sent a Paraguayan canoe alongside and a man offered Jeffers a copy of López's decree banning foreign vessels.
 Jeffers refused to accept it on the ground that it was in Spanish.
 Jeffers did this, not because there was nobody on board who knew Spanish — there was — but in retaliation for Paraguay's earlier refusal to receive the friendship treaty in English.
 Thus Jeffers was navigating in waters claimed by Paraguay while refusing to communicate with its officials.
 When within 300 yards of the fort Jeffers received a hail in Spanish.
 "Not understanding", he continued.

 According to Jeffers, the fort then fired two blank shots, followed by a live round.
 The live shot killed the helmsman, Samuel Chaney.
-Water Witch retaliated with her three howitzers.
+Water Witch retaliated with her three howitzers, but apparently did little damage.

 His way ahead uncertain because of a risk of grounding, Jeffers reversed course and ran the gauntlet again.
 The fort hulled Water Witch ten times, destroyed two boats and damaged a paddle wheel.
 Water Witch limped into an Argentine port.

+Water Witchs armament was only three bronze howitzers, carried as protection against hostile indigenous people.
+She had not been designed to take on a fort armed with heavy caliber artillery.
+For twenty minutes Jeffers and his crew were in danger of their lives.
+According to Jeffers "The [Paraguayan] fire was slow but remarkably well directed".
+He also reported that some American gunners deserted from their quarters.
+According to the Paraguayan military report they abandoned their guns and fled below deck; when the ship ceased firing, so did the fort.
+Several gunners were afterwards court-martialed for deserting while under fire.

 When Lieutenant Page found out about it he went downriver and tried to persuade Commodore William D. Salter, commander of the U.S. squadron in South America, to give him orders to attack the fort.
 Salter refused, and referred it to Washington.

 According to the official Paraguayan military report, published in the country's newspaper, the fort sent an officer to warn Water Witch she was not allowed to enter the Canal Privado, handing her commander a copy of López's decree; but he rudely threw it back, saying he had nothing to do with any Paraguayan, and was going to go ahead anyway.
 Further, that three warning blank shots were fired, but the ship's crew laughed loudly, ridiculing the fort's gunnery; nor did they respond to three verbal hails.